 Dr. Sugarbaker passed away at the age of 65.
-We at the Mesothelioma Veterans Center are exceedingly grateful for his unwavering commitment to the service of mesothelioma patients, including many veterans.
+The Mesothelioma Veterans Center is exceedingly grateful for Dr. Sugarbaker's unwavering commitment to serving mesothelioma patients, many of whom were veterans.

-Dr. Sugarbaker was a leader when it comes to mesothelioma research and the treatment of patients with mesothelioma.
+Dr. Sugarbaker was a leader in mesothelioma research and treating patients with mesothelioma.

 He had several professional titles, including: